sdespotis/sdespotis/README.md

 - 📝[Data-analyst.gr](Soon new portfolio link)

 **Studies**
-- Master of Science in Business Analytics @ AUEB
+- Master of Science in BA
 - Bachelor in Economic Sciences  @ UOA

 **Languages and Tools:**